Nordstrom to close its storied Northgate store in August

 The retailer also continues to open new locations in a few key urban markets—including a massive new flagship store slated to launch in October in New York City.

 But much of the news about Nordstrom has been grim.
-On top of a tough market, the company has committed several tactical errors, including bungled rollout of an update to its loyalty program in early 2019.
-Since 2015, Nordstrom has seen its share price fall by more than half, despite efforts to slow by fall through large share repurchases.
+On top of a tough market, the company has committed several tactical errors, including the bungled rollout of an update to its loyalty program in early 2019.
+Since 2015, Nordstrom has seen its share price fall by more than half, despite efforts to slow the decline with large share repurchases.
 At Friday’s close, Nordstrom’s share price was at $31.67.

 The Nordstrom closure is only the latest among large retailers at Northgate, which is slated to get new residential and office buildings as well as a practice space for the city’s new National Hockey League team.